FOR STUDENTS IN SDCC 1/4

 FOR STUDENTS IN MUIR WRITING

-The Toulmin Model of Argumentation (MCWP 40/50/125) – This workshop will reinforce your understanding of the argumentation vocabulary (claim, grounds, warrants) used in the Muir Writing Program.
+The Toulmin Model of Argumentation (MCWP 40/50/125) – This workshop will reinforce your understanding of argumentation vocabulary (claim, grounds, warrants) used in Muir Writing.

-Preparing an Annotated Bibliography (MCWP 50/125) – We’ll review what should and should not be included in an annotated bibliography, and we’ll provide suggestions for doing more than merely reporting on source content.
+Writing an Annotated Bibliography (MCWP 50/125) – We’ll discuss what should be included in an annotated bibliography, and we’ll offer suggestions for doing more than summarizing source content.

 FOR STUDENTS IN MAKING OF THE MODERN WORLD

-Formulating a Research Question (MMW 14/22) – We’ll explore different ways to approach the task of developing a productive research question, and we will discuss how to use your question to set a clear direction for the essay as a whole.
+Selecting a Research Topic (MMW 13) – We’ll address the challenge of developing a focused research topic, and we’ll discuss how to use a research question to set a clear direction for the essay as a whole.

-Incorporating Sources: Summary, Paraphrase, Quotations, and Attribution (MMW 12/14/22) – This workshop will address appropriate use of source materials and will provide strategies for effectively introducing, presenting, and attributing evidence.
+Incorporating Sources: Paraphrase, Quotations, and Attribution (MMW 13/15) – This workshop will address appropriate use of source materials and will provide strategies for effectively introducing, presenting, and attributing evidence.

 FOR STUDENTS IN WARREN WRITING

-Building an Argument (WCWP 10A) – This session will explore how you can use a well-crafted claim to develop a convincing and well-organized argument.
+Building an Argument (WCWP 10A) – We’ll explore how you can use a well-crafted claim to develop a convincing and well-organized argument.

-Writing a Personal Statement for Medical School and the Health Professions – We’ll introduce general guidelines for effective application essays, explore the basic elements that should be included, and review successful and not-so-successful essay examples.
+Writing a Personal Statement for Medical School and the Health Professions – We’ll provide tips for writing effective application essays and discuss what should – and should not – be included.